Periodic Table Of The Elements JERIES A.

 the homepage, and displays four different extensions for the periodic

 elements.
-One of these four placements could be scientifically correct.
+One of these specific placements could be theoretically legitimate.

 are your scientific justificationons for your choice?